-Whether you’re starting a new job or you’ve been with the same company for years, keeping your work organized can be a difficult task.
+Whether you’re starting a new job or you’ve been with the same company for years, keeping your work organized can be a difficult task, especially when working fully or partially remote.
 Additionally, when work gets busy, sometimes organization comes second to simply getting through the day.
-However, taking a few minutes in your day to get organized can save you a lot more time—and stress—later on.
+However, taking a few minutes in your day to get organized can save you a lot more time—and stress—down the road.

-When you’re wondering how to get organized at work, consider the following strategies:
+If you’re trying to become more organized at work, consider the following strategies:

-While getting organized at work is a lot more than just a clean desk, it is arguably the most important.
-When you’re trying to focus on the task at hand, struggling to find a pen or getting distracted by a messy stack of papers doesn’t help your productivity.
-In keeping your workspace clean, it’s one less thing to worry about so you can put your full attention into your work.
+While there are many factors to consider when getting organized at work, a clean workspace is arguably the most important.
+When you’re trying to focus on your goals for the day, struggling to find a pen or getting distracted by a messy stack of papers hurts your productivity.

 Stop saving everything to your desktop

-In addition to a clear desk, a clear desktop is equally critical.
+In addition to a clear desk, a clear desktop is critical.
 When it comes to saving files on your computer, be sure that you’re taking an organized approach.
-Whether you create folders based on project or time period, come up with a system that you can stick to.
-In addition to that, ensure that you’re naming your files to easily find them later—because you’re unlikely to find download82f53673z.pdf ever again.
+Whether you’re creating folders based on project or time period, ensure you come up with a system you can stick to.
+In addition to that, ensure that you’re strategically naming your files—because you’re unlikely to find “download82f53673z.pdf” ever again.

 Are you seeing a trend?
-Clutter can not only be distracting, but it can unknowingly add stress to your day and take up time when you can’t find what you need.
+Clutter can not only be distracting, but it can unknowingly add stress to your day.
 There are two types of email people: those with an inbox of zero, and those with an inbox of 30,000.
-While you may have saved a minute by not deleting any emails, you’re adding minutes to your day when you can’t find the email chain you’re looking for.
-By taking 30 seconds every morning to delete unnecessary emails, you can then turn your focus to emails that require your attention.
+While you may have saved a minute by not deleting or sorting your emails, you’re adding minutes to your day when you can’t find what you’re looking for.

 Create a morning routine